keystone-engine/keystone-engine.github.io/keypatch.md

 #### A3.
 Linux

+First of all, be sure that your machine already have Cmake installed.
+On Ubuntu, you can install Cmake with:

+{% highlight bash %}
+$ sudo apt-get install cmake
+{% endhighlight %}

 If your system is Linux 32-bit, you can do the same steps as in MacOS above.

 In case you are on 64-bit Linux, you need to cross compile Keystone to 32-bit.
 Since version 0.9.1, Keystone supports `lib32` option to make this easy.
 After building the core, install Python module as in [Python documentation](https://github.com/keystone-engine/keystone/blob/master/bindings/python/README.md).